 Water of Hydration

-In fact it's this dipole that really explains the magic of water because it allows the slightly positive hydrogen's to line up with slightly negative oxygen atoms.
+In fact, it's this dipole that really explains the magic of water because it allows the slightly positive hydrogens to line up with slightly negative oxygen atoms.
 From other water molecules, that attraction between water molecules is called a hydrogen bond and ultimately it's the reason that water molecules huddle up together.
 Total body water can be subdivided into 2 major compartments.

 Normally the amount of total body water is balanced through ingestion and elimination of water ins and outs.